-The air assist fan is located at the back of the printer head and will need to be cleaned from time to time.
-All you need is a can of compressed air and these instructions.
+The air assist fan is a black plastic fan on the underside of the carriage plate, below the printer head.
+It needs occasional cleaning, but all you need is a can of compressed air and these instructions!

 - Remove the printer head